WHMCS/developer-docs/api/internal-api.md

 Common uses for this include from modules, hooks, or other custom code local to the WHMCS installation.

+You must include the WHMCS `init.php` file in your script to use the Local API.

 ## Usage Example

 ```
 <?php

 /**
  * WHMCS Sample Local API Call
  *